 Increased income doesn’t end with labor

 There are a finite number of hours in a day and only so much capacity for your labor to earn an income.
 True wealth is achieved when you learn to also make money while you sleep.
-Build a portfolio of income-producing assets (stocks, bonds, real estate, etc.) and continually reinvest the income from those assets.
+That dividend-paying stock that drops cash into your account every quarter?
+That's money while you sleep.
+The rental property generating monthly income?
+Sleep money.
+The bond portfolio steadily accruing interest?
+You guessed it - more sleep money.

 Eventually, compounding growth combined with diligent saving and planning, will get you to where you want to go.